 - mail: changes in redmine do not reflect in LDAP (neither the other way around, but that's not so problematic for me)

 - first name: not aproblem, as it cannot be changed in the LDAP

 - last name: idem

-#2 Updated by Roman E. over 6 years ago
+#2 Updated by Roman E. almost 7 years ago

 I've been searching a correct fix for this.

 In our company we are enforcing LDAP settings so users are not allowed to change logins, names and emails.

 Since some dedicated individuals started to had fun, I applied a fast fix:

 /app/controllers/my_controller.rb comment out line 50 @user.attributes = params[:user]